Cal Raleigh Preview, Player Props: Mariners vs. Rays

-On Thursday, Cal Raleigh (.439 on-base percentage in past 10 games, 123 points above season-long percentage) and the Seattle Mariners play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:40 PM ET.
+The Seattle Mariners and Cal Raleigh (.382 slugging percentage over his past 10 games, including one homer), take on starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.

-In his most recent game, he had three hits (going 3-for-4 with a home run and an RBI) against the Reds.
+In his last game he had a one-hit showing (1-for-4) against the Rays.

 Cal Raleigh Game Info & Props vs. the Rays